• Home

 Published in August 2nd, 2008

-Posted by louise in Journalism, News
+Posted by Louise in Journalism, News

 1 Comment

-Following Barry George’s acquittal for the murder of Jill Dando, today’s papers are awash with lengthy analysis of the case and profiles of George himself.
+Tweet Following Barry George’s acquittal for the murder of Jill Dando, today’s papers are awash with lengthy analysis of the case and profiles of George himself.
 My own opinion is that I think it highly unlikely that George “did it”, based on reports of his low IQ and other mental and physical problems.
-Why on earth [...]
+Why on [...]

 Bookmark It

-Add to Bloglines Add to Del.icio.us Add to digg Add to Fark
+Add to Buzz Add to Del.icio.us Add to digg Add to Facebook Add to Google Bookmarks

 Hide Sites